 I had purchased the micro hi-fi system back in 1982 in the commercial district of Al-Batha, Saudi Arabia.
 It was the height of the oil kingdom’s industrial phase and I actually worked in the district of Al-Hair -about 20 minutes from the capital city of Riyadh- for a business conglomerate owned by a sheik.

 Life was not only lonely but also very boring in a country whose religion is Sunni Islam and where Sharia laws are strictly enforced.
 Moreover, I was there to make a living and not as a tourist on a short visit to explore and to enjoy the desert kingdom.

-During our day offs -Friday and Saturday- we usually go to the big city to window shop, meet friends or relatives of friends, hang around in a park where most expats congregate or just about anything just to keep our sanity until we finish the terms of our work contracts.
+During our day-offs -Friday and Saturday- we usually go to the big city to window shop, meet friends or relatives of friends, hang around in a park where most expats congregate, or just about anything to keep our sanity until we finish the terms of our work contracts.

 Typically, after our working hours, listening to music in our stereo systems provided us some of our great joys while we watched the sun transition from a fiery ball of yellow to a magnificent mélange of orange hues as it hides behind the sand dunes.

-The late 70s up to the mid-80s was the peak of hi-fidelity’s golden years as digital music began its slow-but-sure march to take over the entire music landscape.
-I could still recall that early models of CD players where priced as high as US$ 1,000 plus in the few electronics & audio shops that showcased them.
+The late 70s up to the mid-80s was the peak of hi-fidelity’s golden years as digital music began its slow-but-sure march to take over the entire musical landscape.
+I could still recall that early models of CD players were priced as high as US$ 1,000 plus in the few electronics & audio shops that showcased them.